soshalyze/socialyze_doc/SAD.md

 ## 3.Architectural Goals and Constraints
-We decided to use praw for the back-end as a connection to reddit and Plotty for the front-end for the visualization of the dataset.
+We decided to use praw for the back-end as a connection to reddit and Plotly for the front-end for the visualization of the dataset.
 Both components are coupled by the Rest-API.

 ## 4. Use-Case View